From Strings to Keys...

 Leaving Comments on Blogs

-Posting comments on blogs written by other online marketers is a common practice on the Internet but what is it that could make you blog count?
+Posting comments on blogs written by other online marketers is a common practice on the Internet and often done by spammers.
+However, that is not the kind of blog comments I am talking about.
 While it is easy to leave a one-word comment indicating the quality of the post, it is only when you write a detailed comment pointing out the strong and weak points and also offer constructive suggestion that you will have truly made a contribution.
-In addition to leaving a quality comment, you could also provide a link if you feel it would fortify your comment further.
+Building relationships is key to surviving in the online world.